AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

-# Start Interactive Live Video Streaming
+# Get Started with Interactive Live Streaming Premium

 The Agora Video SDK for Android makes it easy to embed interactive live streaming into Android apps.
 It enables you to develop reapidly to enhance your social, work, education and IoT apps with real-time engagement.